gitops-tech/gitops-tech.github.io/index.md

 ### We are already doing DevOps.
 What's the difference to GitOps?

+DevOps is all about the cultural change in an organization to make teams (especially Development and Operations) work better together.
+GitOps is a technique to implement Continuous Delivery.
+While DevOps and GitOps share principles like automation and self-serviced infrastructure, it does not really make sense to compare them.
+However, these shared principles certainly make it easier to adopt a GitOps workflow when you are already actively employing DevOps techniques.

 ### So, is GitOps basically NoOps?

+You can use GitOps to implement NoOps, but it doesn't automatically make all operations tasks obsolete.
+If you are using cloud ressources anyway, GitOps can be used to automate these tasks, but if you are running a Kubernetes cluster on your own hardware, you probably want to keep some Operations guys around.

 ### Is GitOps just versioned Infrastructure as Code?